kizniche/Mycodo/README.txt

 */2 * * * * /var/www/mycodo/mycodo-auto

 Go to http://localhost/graph/index.php
-Log in with the credentials you created earlier
+Log in with the credentials you created earlier.
 You should see the menu to the left with the current humidity and temperature and a graph to the right with the corresponding values.